divarvel/auth-talk/slides.md

 ## Authorization rules

 <details role="note">
-In any case, authentification (when it makes sense) is just the first step.
+In any case, authentication (when it makes sense) is just the first step.
 We need to actually talk about authorization at some point
 </details>

 ---